-Do you want to visit the United States to connect with family and friends or to do business or just for tourism?
+Do you want to visit the United States to connect with family and friends, do business or even just for tourism?
 There are a couple of options for visitors coming to the US for different purposes.

-The number of visitors traveling to the United States for business or pleasure has risen exponentially in the last few years.
+The number of visitors traveling to the United States for business or pleasure reasons has increased exponentially in the last few years.

-The United States offers the B-1 and B-2 visas for nonimmigrants, meaning for a temporary basis.
+The United States offers the B-1 and B-2 visas for non-immigrants, entailing a stay for a temporary basis.
 These visas allow visitors to stay in the country for a maximum period of 6 months.

-However, if you are traveling for immigration purposes, for example, getting married, then you can apply for the K-1 visa.
+However, if you are traveling for immigration purposes, such as getting married, you can apply for the K-1 visa.

-K-1 visa or the fiancé(e) visa is for the nonimmigrant fiances of US citizens or lawful permanent residents.
-This visa allows you to travel to the United States to marry your US citizen within 90 days of arrival.
+The K-1 visa, or the fiancé(e) visa, is for the non-immigrant fiance of the US citizen or lawful permanent resident.
+This visa allows you to travel to the United States to marry a US citizen within 90 days of arrival.

 You can also apply for permanent residency to the Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) after getting married.

-Fiance or fiancee are the general terms used for men and women who are engaged partners.
+Fiance or fiancee are the general terms used for a man and woman who are engaged partners.

-Generally, you must have met the US citizen in person in the last 2 years to be eligible.
-However, an exception could be granted by the USCIS if you couldn't meet in person due to reasons like restrictions in the culture of your home country.
+Generally, you have to have met the US citizen in person in the last 2 years to be eligible.
+However, an exception may be granted by the USCIS if you couldn't meet in person due to reasons such as restrictions in the culture of your home country.

 However, the USCIS will verify the validity of your relationship to confirm that the marriage is not for the sole purpose of obtaining permanent residency in the United States.